secretchaingirl/secret-contracts-guide/README.md

 This repository can be used to get up and running on a local Secret Network developer testnet (secretdev) to start working with the cosmwasm-based smart contracts (soon to be secret contracts!).

-A few important notes:
-- smart contracts in this repo are a precursor to Enigma's Secret Contracts, which enable data privacy
-- smart contracts are written in Rust and based on cosmwasm, and the module is referred to as `compute` in the Secret Network!
-- these cosmwasm-based smart contracts should be reusable and easily modified once we incorporate data privacy

 ## Setup the Local Developer Testnet

 The developer blockchain is configured to run inside a docker container.
 Install [Docker](https://docs.docker.com/install/) for your environment (Mac, Windows, Linux).